top of page

 The Incredible Hulk: The Pantheon Saga for Sony PlayStation

-PS1's janky graphics aggravate me.
-If they can't properly do 3D they should have stuck to sprites.
-Platforming is terrible with loose controls, but adds variety.
-It's nice to see the U-Foes & Maestro at least.
+PS1's janky graphics just aggravate me unfortunately.
+If they can't properly do 3D they should have stuck to awesome sprites.
+The platforming is terrible thanks to loose controls, but it breaks up the bland combat.
+Hey, at least boss fights with the U-Foes and Maestro are fun to see.

 Release: Apr 10, 1997